 "I'm constantly humbled and inspired by the women at Angela House," Ansari says.
 "They embody the Schweitzer spirit of service and compassion, and I'm honored to learn from them on what it means to be a devoted member of the community."

-Hawkins, an M.P.H. student studying health promotion and behavioral sciences, also works at Angela House.
-In her role, Hawkins' goal is to prevent recidivism by improving program adherence.
-She achieves this by making systematic changes such as improving the entry process for new residents and she launched a committee to plan enrichment activities to boost morale and increase cultural exposure.
-She also builds personal bonds with the women, teaches classes on cultivating a healthy relationship with oneself and with others, and creates opportunities for the current and former residents to share their wisdom with other women newer in their recovery journey.
+Hawkins, an M.P.H. student studying health promotion and behavioral sciences, also works with residents at Angela House who are overcoming experiences of trauma and addiction.
+In her role, Hawkins’ goal is to reduce recidivism by promoting program adherence.
+She is achieving this by improving women’s overall experience at Angela House.
+Hawkins has worked closely with residents and staff to optimize the entry process for new residents and now serves on the committee she launched to plan enrichment activities that will boost morale, improve residents’ quality of life, and increase cultural exposure.
+She also builds personal bonds with residents, teaches classes on cultivating a healthy relationship with oneself and with others, and creates opportunities for the current and former residents to share their wisdom with other women newer in their recovery journey.

 Holcomb, a Dr.P.H. student in community health practice, works with the Montrose Center.
 The Montrose Center provides behavioral health services, case management, and wellness programs to lesbian, gay, bisexual and transgender individuals and communities in Houston/Harris County.
-After conducting numerous focus groups and interviews at the Montrose Center, Holcomb focuses on delivering health education seminars around yoga, meditation and breathing, mental health, gratitude journaling, and other relevant health topics in the community.
+After conducting numerous focus groups and interviews at the Montrose Center, Holcomb focuses on delivering health education seminars around sexuality and spirituality, chair yoga, meditation and breathing, and gratitude journaling.

 "My experience in the Albert Schweitzer Fellowship and time with these communities has been invaluable," says Holcomb.
 "I look forward to hearing stories from individuals who are many times overlooked and silenced in the LGBTQ+ community and communities in general.
 Issues in aging are frequently overlooked in service and research.
 LGBT+ older adults have been fighting for the rights, health, and safety of LGBTQ+ individuals for longer than many of us have been alive.
 Their work led to the rights we have today and inspire me to continue serving LGBTQ+ communities through community service, advocacy, and community based research."